 3. Camera angle from above

-Photographing down on somebody puts the viewer in a position of dominance over the subject.
+Photographing with a camera angle that looks down on somebody puts the viewer in a position of dominance over the subject.
 For this reason you’ll never see a person in authority photographed from above.
-Actually, I shouldn’t say never, but if they are, they’re either making a statement or the photographer is not doing their job properly.
+Actually, I shouldn’t say never, but if they are, they’re either making a statement or the photographer isn’t doing their job properly.

-Women were traditionally photographed from slightly above.
+Women were traditionally photographed with a camera angle from above.
 But the world has changed and this is no longer the case.

 Except in the world of selfies, because people have realised that this is a good way to hide a double chin.
 But phone selfies and portrait photography are two very different things, so it doesn’t count.
 Plus there’s a much better way to slim the jawline with posing that doesn’t involve being photographed from above.